a2stuff/a2d/res/notes/testplan.md

 * Load DeskTop.
 Ensure that every ProDOS device is online and represented by an icon.
 Open a volume window.
 Create a folder.
 Open the folder window, and close the volume window.
 Apple > Run Basic Here.
 Run a program such as `10 FOR I = 1 to 127-14 : ?CHR$(4);"SAVE F";I : NEXT` to create as many files as possible while keeping the total icon count to 127. `BYE` to return to DeskTop.
 Apple > Sort Directory.
 Make sure all the files are sorted lexicographically (e.g. F1, F10, F100, F101, ...)

+* Create a set of nested directories, 21 levels deep or more (e.g. `/VOL/D/D/D/D/D/D/D/D/D/D/D/D/D/D/D/D/D/D/D/D/D`).
+Launch DeskTop and open the volume.
+Apple > Find Files.
+Enter a search term (e.g. `*`) and click Search.
+Verify that the DA doesn't crash.
+(Not all files will be found, though.)

 # Selector

 * Launch Selector, invoke BASIC.SYSTEM.
 Ensure /RAM exists.